 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-When you think of dangerous states, Iowa is usually pretty far down that list.
-Iowa is safe compared to other states, and its crime rates are relatively low.
-Surprisingly though, this rural state known for corn and pigs has its own hotspots for property and violent crime.
+Iowa is usually pretty far down that list when you think of dangerous states.
+It is safe compared to other states, and its crime rates are relatively low.
+Surprisingly, this rural state known for corn and pigs has its own hotspots for property and violent crime.
 Let’s look at the most dangerous cities across the Hawkeye State.

 The 8 Most Dangerous Cities in Iowa: A Quick Look